 The Boyds Bay Business Park (the site), as identified in Figure 8.1, is a 5.15ha land parcel located at Tweed Heads West.
 The site is immediately bordered by Sugarwood Drive, Parkes Drive and the Pacific Highway to the North and East, the Tweed Heads West Waste Water Treatment Plant and Depot to the West and a holiday village and low density residential development to the South.
-Analysis of the site to-date indicates no significant native flora and fauna habitat or contribution towards a habitat corridor, threatened species or ecological communities are present.
-In addition, no watercourses, wetlands and riparian lands of significance have been identified on the site.

 Whilst the site is located within a wider general residential context, it is also within one kilometre of the southern extent of the Gold Coast Airport, has strong transport linkages to the Pacific Motorway, and has opportunities to service a portion of the southern Gold Coast population catchment.
 These attributes present a unique suite of opportunities and constraints.